b-rech/irradiance-model/README.md

 #### Cloud environment

-If you're working in a cloud server such as the [Copernicus JupyterLab environment](https://dataspace.copernicus.eu/analyse/jupyterlab), you may run the following command in a notebook cell to get the required dependencies: `!pip install earthengine-api seaborn pvlib geemap`
+If you're working in a cloud server such as the [Copernicus JupyterLab environment](https://dataspace.copernicus.eu/analyse/jupyterlab), you may run the following command in a notebook cell to get the required dependencies: `!pip install earthengine-api seaborn pvlib geemap numpy==2.2.6`

 ### Test data